gdindzida/baltazar/README.md

 - Features
     - Implement abstraction for threads:  (MVP)
         - implement rtos threads
-    - Add retries if queue is full (MVP)
     - Add timeout for a task.
 Each task can have expected time budget (MVP)
     - Implement thread priorities (MVP)
     - Remove all occurrences of dynamic_cast (MVP)